rithwikraman/DS4002-Project3/README.md

 * Ayush Acharya (htb4hv)

 ## Description
 ### This repository contains our project's datasets, scripts, and generated visualizations.
-The project uses facial image data of individuals either with out without masks and uses image recognition models to detect if an indivdual is wearing a mask or not.
+The project uses facial image data of individuals either with or without masks and uses image recognition models to detect whether an individual is wearing a mask.

-## (TODO -- need to revamp) Software and Platform
+## Software and Platform
-* Development was performed in a Python-based Jupyter notebook.
+* Development was performed in a Python-based Jupyter Notebook.
 * The following Python packages were imported:
   * Pandas
   * Matplotlib